Sgalaano/personal-gallery/Readme.md

 Galaano Suleiman

 # DESCRIPTION
-This is an app that allows users to add or create pitches where one can comment on it.
+This is an app that allows a user to add their photos once they sign in as a user or admin
 ### Pitch Categories
 - Technology pitch
 - Business pitch